contao/docs/docs/dev/framework/security.md

 implmentation details that are unique to Contao.

 Since within Contao you can put a login form on basically any page, Contao does not utilise Symfony's built-in [`form_login` Authentication Provider][SymfonyFormLogin].
-Instead, Contao implements its own user providers, [user checkers][SymfonyUserChecker] and [request matcher service][SymfonyRequestMatcherService], the latter of which checks the
+Instead, Contao implements its own [user checker][SymfonyUserChecker] and
-[request scope][RequestScope].
-For example in the front end, all URLs to Contao pages will have the `_scope` request attribute set to
+[request matcher service][SymfonyRequestMatcherService], the latter of which checks the [request scope][RequestScope].
+For example in the front end, all URLs to Contao pages will have the `_scope` request attribute set to `frontend` and the `contao_frontend` firewall will thus be applicable to all these URLs.
+Contao implements an [authentication listener][SymfonyAuthenticationListener] which will check for any
-`frontend` and the `contao_frontend` firewall will thus be applicable to all these URLs.
+POST request containing the parameters `username` and `password` and the parameter `FORM_SUBMIT` with the value `tl_login` (as these are the parameters used by Contao's login module).

 ## Voters

-Starting with Contao **4.7** Contao implements so called [Voters][SymfonyVoters] in order to easily check whether an authenticated user is authorized to access specific resources.
-These voters are automatically used by Symfony via the [Security Helper][SecurityHelperService].
+Starting with Contao **4.7** Contao implements [Voters][SymfonyVoters] in order to easily check whether an authenticated user is authorized to access specific resources.
+These voters are automatically added to Symfony's security system and then invoked when the respective permission is accessed via the [Security Helper][SecurityHelperService].

 {{< version "4.7" >}}